 Securities Analysts perform fundamental research on the list of prospective investments to identify the securities with strategic attributes most consistent with our top-down views and with the best strategic advantages relative to their defined peer group.
 The fundamental research process involves reviewing and evaluating a range of ESG factors with the IPC prior to purchasing a security.
 These factors include, but are not limited to, shareholder concentration, corporate stewardship, environmental liabilities and unforeseen human or labour rights controversies among many others.
 In situations where we believe ESG issues violate a client mandated ESG/SRI policy or present an inordinate risk to a company’s operational or financial performance, or if we believe they present undue headline risk to share price performance, we would choose not to invest in that company.

 The stock selection process presented herein is for illustrative purposes only.
-It should not be assumed that it represents, on its own, the sole method used by FI to make investment recommendations.
+It should not be assumed that it represents, on its own, the sole method used to make investment recommendations.

 A material contribution of our portfolio’s relative performance is derived from our sector, country, style and thematic decisions.
 As such, we do not expect ESG restrictions to materially impact expected risk or return characteristics of the strategy as we are typically able to find suitable replacements representing our higher level views in the event a portfolio candidate or position is removed for ESG reasons.
 In many cases, we believe our ESG research capabilities enhance portfolio value to clients—particularly in instances where we reduce exposure to countries, industries, and securities with material negative ESG risks.

-We actively seek to avoid situations involving potential conflicts of interest by closely monitoring our business practices and reminding employees of their fiduciary responsibilities both when they join the firm and reviewed through annual compliance training.
+We actively seek to avoid situations involving potential conflicts of interest by closely monitoring our business practices and reminding employees of their duty to clients—both when they join the firm and annually through compliance training.

-We have strict procedures in place to help ensure that our fiduciary responsibility to our clients is maintained.
+We have strict procedures in place to help ensure that we are putting our clients' interests first.
 Access employees may not engage either directly or indirectly in any personal securities transactions without the prior written approval of Fisher Investments, with specific exceptions that are delineated in the our Joint Code of Ethics and Personal Trading Policy.
-The Compliance Department carries out new hire and annual compliance training that covers our policy prohibiting insider trading as well as personal trading policies
+The Compliance Department carries out new hire and annual compliance training that covers our policy prohibiting insider trading as well as personal trading policies.

 Our compliance program is designed to comply with applicable rules and regulations to help prevent violations of securities laws, to detect any violations should they occur, and to correct any violation as necessary.
 The Compliance Program is implemented through a Compliance Manual and Supplements, procedures designed to implement such compliance policies, training to the business units, and review and oversight of FI’s activities by the Compliance Department and senior management.
 We have adopted written policies and procedures designed to set standards for the firm, its employees, and its businesses.
 These policies are reasonably designed to detect and prevent any violations of regulatory requirements and our policies and procedures.
 Every manager is required to be responsible for and monitor those individuals and departments he or she supervises to help detect, prevent, and report any activities inconsistent with our procedures, policies, and high professional standards.